Skip to content

 Before Bitcoin became law across the country, it was first tried out in a local community.

-In 2019, the coastal village of El Zonte began using Bitcoin through a donor-funded project aimed at building the local economy.
-People used mobile wallets and Bitcoin ATMs to make transactions without bank accounts.
-The project gained worldwide attention and became known as “Bitcoin Beach.”
+In 2019, the coastal village of El Zonte started using Bitcoin through a donor-funded project to help the local economy.
+People used mobile wallets and Bitcoin ATMs to make transactions without needing bank accounts.
+The project drew global attention and became known as “Bitcoin Beach.”

 President Bukele later used El Zonte as proof that Bitcoin could work for daily life.
 In June 2021, he announced at a major Bitcoin conference that El Salvador would adopt Bitcoin nationwide.